There are 4 language skills that teacher have in mind when they teach a lesson.

 Table of Contents

-Types of Listening
+Types of Listening in the ESL Classroom

 This type of listening refers to the situations in which we listen with the intention of knowing the general idea of what’s being said.

 This refers to the type of listening we do in which we can’t afford to ignore anything because we don’t exactly what information of the listening passage will be necessary to complete the task

 This refers to the type of listening in which we have to reach conclusions based on the information we hear.